liyanjun1990/Lewis_Project/README.md

 ## Payroll Process Project

 ## Esential API
-I have created a script that retrieves data from MYOB Essential.
-The script is designed to gather
+I have created a script that retrieves data from MYOB Essentials API The script is designed to request
-- the monthly balance and profit and loss report
+- the monthly balance and profit and loss report.
 - employee information.

 ## E-commerence Project